EmadBeltaje/flutter_getx_template/README.md

     MySharedPref.getCurrentLocal();
     ```

-- Safe api call: under if you opned lib/app/services package you will find 3 files
+- Safe api call: under if you opened lib/app/services package you will find 3 files
   - api_call_status.dart: which contain all possible stages of our api call (loading,success,error..etc)
   - api_exception.dart: custom exception class to make error handling more informative
   - base_client.dart: contain our safe api call functions